Methodology & data

 Use & attribution

 PanelCensus pages and aggregates are free to cite with attribution to "PanelCensus (panelcensus.com)".
-The underlying Tracking the Sun data is public, produced by LBNL with DOE funding — cite LBNL for the raw dataset itself.
+The underlying data is public: Tracking the Sun is produced by LBNL with DOE funding (cite LBNL for the raw dataset itself); permit and program records belong to their issuing agencies; USPVDB is a USGS/LBNL product and EIA-860 a federal survey.
 Figures here are screening estimates derived from public data; verify independently before relying on them for underwriting or contractual decisions.
 Contact: kenny@hyder.me.